 - In a medium bowl whisk together the sugar, cornstarch, cocoa powder, and salt.
 Whisk in ⅓ cup of the coconut milk to make a thick paste.
 Then add the egg yolks and whisk; set aside.

-- Pour the remaining 1 ⅓ cups coconut milk with the cream into a medium-sized saucepan.
+- Pour the remaining coconut milk with ¼ cup of heavy cream into a medium-sized saucepan.
 Bring this mixture just to a boil (the milk will start to foam up so keep close watch!) and then remove from heat.

 - Remove from heat and pour through the strainer to remove any lumps that may have formed during cooking (if any).